 At right, the first boring for the tunnels in 1920.
 J. Vincent Gilfillan, part owner of the feed business in the picture, lived on Cedar Boulevard in Mount Lebanon.

-The History of Mount Lebanon by M. A. Jackson
+The History of Mount Lebanon by the Staff of Mt.
+Lebanon Magazine

 Mount Lebanon was founded in 1912 as one of Pittsburgh’s first suburbs, though the first known settlers arrived in the 1700s.
 A community whose growth has been driven first by trains and trolleys, then by the automobile, Mount Lebanon, with its main streets, diverse architecture, blue-ribbon schools, and proximity to downtown, is now the home of 33,000 people, and parts of it are set to be designated a National Register District.
-The best overview of Mount Lebanon history was written by M.A.
-Jackson, former president of the board of the Historical Society of Mount Lebanon.
-The history appeared in MTL, Mount Lebanon’s community magazine.
+The best overview of Mount Lebanon history was written by the staff of Mt.
+Lebanon Magazine.
+It was issued as a book and also appeared in MTL, Mount Lebanon’s community magazine.
 We’ve included links here:

 Fascinating Facts About Mount Lebanon

 - Whiskey flowed from two local distilleries in the 19th century.
 The Jackson distillery drew its water from a rock spring near modern Cedar Lake, the other was in the valley where Cedar Boulevard now runs.